What affects the price of your car insurance?

 No Claims Discount

-As recognition for showing us that you’re a safe driver, you’ll receive a lower price for each year of claim-free driving.
+As recognition for showing us that you're a safe driver, you'll receive a discount on your premium for each year of claim-free driving.

 Your previous claims

-The price we quote you will be affected by any accidents you’ve had or claims you’ve made during the last five years.
+The price we quote you will be affected by any accidents you've had or claims you've made during the last 5 years.

 Previous driving convictions